QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 1. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/a8a2f48952e4daaf563e75a32692d280f750a414/src/driver.py#L200" target="_blank">Retrieve the Cloud Provider resource's connection credentials</a>.
 2. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/a8a2f48952e4daaf563e75a32692d280f750a414/src/driver.py#L201" target="_blank">Convert the *deployed_app_json* context from string to object</a>.
-3. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/a8a2f48952e4daaf563e75a32692d280f750a414/src/driver.py#L202-L212" target="_blank">Retrieve previously known private/public IPS (if there are any), VM instawnce id</a>.
+3. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/a8a2f48952e4daaf563e75a32692d280f750a414/src/driver.py#L202-L212" target="_blank">Retrieve previously known private/public IPs (if there are any), VM instawnce id</a>.
-* <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L292-L293" target="_blank">Allocate a new private IP to the VM instance</a>.
+* <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L292-L293" target="_blank">Verify that the deployed App's private IP is the same as the ip in the cloud provider</a>.
+If it's different, update the deployed App ip with the IP on the cloud provider.
-* If the operation succeeds, <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L295-L296" target="_blank">update the deployed App resource's private ip in CloudShell via API</a>.
+* If the IPs are different, <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L295-L296" target="_blank">update the deployed App IP with the IP on the cloud provider via API</a>.
 * If the operation fails, display an error to the sandbox end-user.
-6. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L298-L300" target="_blank">Allocate a new public IP to the VM instance</a>.
+6. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L298-L300" target="_blank">If needed, verify that the deployed App's public IP is the same as the ip in the cloud provider</a>.
-* If the operation succeeds, <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L301" target="_blank">update the deployed App resource's public ip in CloudShell via API</a>.
+* If the IPs are different, <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L301" target="_blank">update the deployed App ip with the ip on the cloud provider via API</a>.
-* If the operation fails, throw error.
+* If the operation fails, display an error to the sandbox end-user.

 <a name="GetVmDetails"></a>

 ## GetVmDetails method

 The *GetVmDetails* method gets information about the App's VM, operating system, specifications and networking information.
-It is called by the default setup script when reserving the sandbox, after the *RefreshIp* method is called, and can also be run manually by the sandbox end-user on deployed Apps from the App's command pane.
+It is called by the default setup script when reserving the sandbox, after the *RefreshIp* method is called, and can also be run manually by the sandbox end-user on deployed Apps from the App's **VM Details** pane.

 **Note:** The implementation is expected to query the cloud provider for the details, but not return any cached or stored data.